OFFICERS

 Officers

-Bill A. Williams Jr. – Vice President
+Bill A. Williams Jr. – President

 Mr. Williams graduated from La Porte High school in 2003 and attended Tyler Junior College from 2003-2005.
 He is a 3rd generation Longshoremen and began his career with the I.L.A. in April of 2005.
 His Grandfather Alton Clyde Williams (A.C.) worked for Local 1351 from January 3rd, 1956 until he retired August 1st, 1986.
 His father Bill Alton Williams Sr. has worked for I.L.A.
 Locals 24 & 1351 since April 1975 and presently holds the title of South Atlantic & Gulf Coast District Secretary Treasurer.